-IPART Code Licence conditions Name of reporting requirement Description of reporting requirements RP18 DNSP Conditions: 17 and 18.5 Ausgrid licence: Customer services standard Provide: ▼ the number of payments given to customers by each type of area listed in Column 1 of Table 1 in Schedule 5 to the conditions and by the type of standard, as shown in Columns 2 and 3 of Table 1 in Schedule 5 to both the DNSP licence conditions and the Ausgrid licence, and 6 and 7.4 the number of claims not paid (whether in part or full) to customers by each type of area listed in Column 1 of Table 1 in Schedule 5 to the conditions, and by type of standard, as shown in Columns 2 and 3 of Table 1 in Schedule 5 to both the DNSP licence conditions and the Ausgrid licence.
+IPART Code Licence conditions Name of reporting requirement Description of reporting requirements RP18 DNSP Conditions: 17 and 18.5 Ausgrid licence: 6 and 7.4 Customer services standard Provide: the number of payments given to customers by each type of area listed in Column 1 of Table 1 in Schedule 5 to the conditions and by the type of standard, as shown in Columns 2 and 3 of Table 1 in Schedule 5 to both the DNSP licence conditions and the Ausgrid licence, and the number of claims not paid (whether in part or full) to customers by each type of area listed in Column 1 of Table 1 in Schedule 5 to the conditions, and by type of standard, as shown in Columns 2 and 3 of Table 1 in Schedule 5 to both the DNSP licence.

 Note: 'DNSP Conditions' refers to the Schedule listing ministerially imposed licence conditions for distribution network service providers and the Reliability and Performance licence Conditions for Electricity Distributors.
+'Ausgrid Licence' refers to the Schedule of Ministerially imposed licence conditions for the operator of a Transacted Distribution System' found in the Ausgrid Licence.